vhelin/SameSameC/README.md

 Yet Another ANSI C89 Like Language Cross Compiler Targeting 8-bit CPUs.
 Written by 2021 Ville Helin.

 **This is currently under early development, use it on your own risk.** SameSameC is GPL v2 software.
 Read the LICENSE file for more information.
 Some pieces of code were taken from WLA DX (https://github.com/vhelin/wla-dx), but not so many.
-The compiler produces WLA DX ASM files which the linker links together and assembles with WLA DX (included as Git submodule).
+The compiler produces WLA DX ASM files which the linker links together and assembles with WLA DX (included as a Git submodule).

 **I will not in general approve pull requests as I want to do this myself, up to the point when I decide I've learned enough. :) Ideas, bug reports and feature requests are welcome, though.
 And build scripts for platforms currently not supported.**